Male Breast Reduction

 What to Expect at Your Consultation

 He will examine your chest area to determine the quantity of tissue to be removed, as well as the tone and thickness of your skin.
-Since correction of gynecomastia can be accomplished by several methods, he will recommend the exact procedure(s) needed to bring about the desired result, outlining the techniques and incisions needed, the type of anesthesia, where the surgery will be performed and the risks and possibility of complications.
+Since correction of gynecomastia can be accomplished by several methods, he will recommend the exact procedure(s) needed to bring about the desired result.
+During your consultation he will be able to outline the techniques and incisions needed, the type of anesthesia that should be used, where the surgery will be performed, and the risks and possibility of complications.

 How Gynecomastia Correction is Performed

-Correction can be accomplished by using ultrasonic-assisted liposuction to remove excess fat from the breasts, by surgically removing the excess breast tissue or with a combination of the two procedures.
-The new ultrasound technique, which uses soundwaves to liquefy the fat before it is suctioned, results in less trauma to the surrounding structures and is most effective due to the fibrous nature of male breast tissue.
-We have found the combination approach to be appropriate for most patients.
+Correction of gynecomastia can be accomplished by using ultrasonic-assisted liposuction to sculpt excess fat from the breast area, surgically removing the excess breast tissue, or combining the two procedures.
+The ultrasound technique, which uses sound waves to liquefy the fat before it is suctioned, results in less trauma to the surrounding structures and is most effective for this application due to the fibrous nature of male breast tissue.
+We have found the combination approach to be the most suitable treatment strategy for most patients.

 First, small incisions are made below the nipple in a half-moon shape.
 A small cannula is inserted into each breast and, using ultrasonic liposuction, the excess fatty tissue is broken down and removed through a gentle suctioning process.
-Once the fat is removed, the excess glandular tissue is carefully excised away from the pectoralis muscle, and the incisions are then closed using several layers of sutures.
-Surgical foam is applied over each breast, which provides gentle compression to the treated areas, along with a surgical compression garment.
+Once the fat is removed, the excess glandular tissue is carefully excised from the pectoralis muscle, and the incisions are then closed using several layers of sutures.
+A drain is positioned in each breast and a compression wrap is applied.